WXV 2024: Unveiling Hosts, Qualification, and the Journey to WRWC 2025

 World Cup Qualification Dynamics: Unpacking the Journey to England 2025

 However, concerns and questions linger regarding the perceived lack of transparency and fairness in the qualification process.
 The scenario where the Netherlands might win the Rugby Europe Championship raises uncertainties, particularly regarding the potential exclusion of other South American teams.
 Critics argue that the qualification structure, with nine spots seemingly reserved for teams from closed competitions, favors specific regions and hampers inclusivity.
+Additionally, there’s a growing sentiment that qualification for the Rugby World Cup should be an open process, where any team, regardless of its current ranking, has a fair shot at competing.
+The current system is overly complicated and assumes that the “best” unions will naturally prevail, which may not always reflect the dynamic nature of the sport or give a fair chance to emerging teams.

 A Call for Inclusivity and Equality